main image

 Demand Letters Give Notice to the Other Party

-It is common to end a demand letter by giving the other party a deadline by when they have to meet your demands and stating that if they don’t, you intend to sue
+It is common to end a demand letter by giving the other party a deadline to meet your demands and stating that if they don’t, you intend to sue.

 Demand letters are effective as notice of intent to take legal action.
 This is especially important if your claim is based on a federal act or state statute that requires you to give the person or business you are suing notice before filing a lawsuit against them.